3sidedcoin/HTML5-PHP-Offline-Starter-Kit/README.txt

 Roadmap:
 In next versions, we aim to cover the following -
-1. Update and edit data
+1. Update and edit data in Offline mode and sync when internet connection available
-2. Sync Data-URI
+2. Sync Data-URI from localStorage to database
-3. Backup javascript local storage
+3. Fall-back mechanism with javascript localstorage